 When Does Stress Become Dangerous?

 In one way or another, stress contributes to most psychological and physical health problems.
-If you have good coping skills, you can minimize the impact of stress on your health and relationships.
+If you have good coping skills, you can minimize its impact on your health and relationships.

 Stress becomes dangerous when it interferes with your ability for an extended period of time to live a normal life.
 For example, you may find yourself feeling “out of control” and have no idea how to fix even relatively minor problems.
 These feelings of helplessness can cause you to feel continually fatigued, unable to concentrate, or irritable.